 Be Consciously Continental

 Cultivate continental habits and interests.
-As a practising glutton, I’ve long brought back favourite foods from places I’ve spent time in and integrated them into my everyday life, with the result that I consume Arabic coffee, drink tea like a Palestinian and put chorizo in everything.
-Having a periodic ‘Table for Europe’ – one of the ideas for marking the day of the UK’s departure from the EU – in which you share a continental meal with at least one fellow Europhile, is a simple but powerful way of giving an ordinary act cultural and political significance.
+As a practising glutton, I’ve long brought back favourite foods from places I’ve liked and integrated them into my everyday life.
+The result is that on any given rainy day in England I consume Arabic coffee, drink tea like a Palestinian and put chorizo into everything.
+Having a periodic ‘Table for Europe’ – one of the ideas for marking the day of the UK’s departure from the EU – in which you share a continental meal with a fellow Europhile or two, is a simple but powerful way of giving an ordinary act cultural and political significance.

 In a consumer society, we all have a degree of economic power which we can use to make our preferences matter.
 As K L McGhee points out on Facebook, another easy act of post-Brexit activism is Euro-consumerism, supporting cafes, delis and other continental businesses wherever possible.

-But, as my Austrian aunt never actually said, there’s more to life than eating.
-There’s a vast pool of European culture to dip into, diverse enough to suit all tastes and deep enough to last a lifetime (or several).
-Jonny Watson, also on Facebook, suggests reading 27 books, each one written by an author from a different member of the EU: ‘Balzac for France, Cervantes for Spain, Goethe for Germany,’ he suggests, adding, ‘not sure what to suggest for Slovakia.’
+But (as my Austrian aunt never actually said) there’s more to life than eating.
+There’s a vast pool of European culture to dip into, diverse enough to suit all tastes and deep enough to last a lifetime.
+Jonny Watson, also on Facebook, suggests reading 27 books, each written by an author from a different member of the EU: ‘Balzac for France, Cervantes for Spain, Goethe for Germany,’ he suggests, adding, ‘not sure what to suggest for Slovakia.’
 Or confine yourself to one country and set yourself the task of reading some of its greatest classics, picking the sauciest one for your book group.

 Following European news is a way of countering both the declining levels of foreign news coverage in the British media and the national self-absorption that has taken hold since the referendum.
-Learning Spanish in the run-up to Brexit, I found solace and a sense of perspective in El Pais, often discussing the latest developments with my incredulous Spanish conversation exchange partner.
-Many of the major outlets in European countries publish in English, such as the German public broadcaster Deutschewelle and the pan-European news channel Euronews.
+Learning Spanish in the run-up to Brexit, I found solace in El Pais, and got a different perspective on the latest developments UK with my incredulous Spanish conversation exchange partner.
+Many of the major outlets in European countries publish in English, such as the German public broadcaster Deutsche Welle and the pan-European news channel Euronews.

 Forge Partnerships and Connections

-This article from The Spectator is a timely reminder of the lost innocence of the 1970s, when all things continental held a certain glamour.
-Back then, a ‘continental breakfast’ was a rare treat rather than just a couple of croissants that leave you hungry, and a continental quilt was an exotic feature of only the most sophisticated bedrooms.
+This article from The Spectator is a timely reminder of the lost innocence of the 1970s, when ‘Europe’ had a certain glamour.
+Back then, a ‘continental breakfast’ was a rare treat rather than just a couple of croissants that leave you hungry, and a continental quilt was an exotic feature of the most sophisticated bedrooms.

 New Remainers, of course, don’t believe in pointless nostalgia.
-But perhaps there’s a useful truth in this backward glance, one that has to do with recovering the romance and excitement of discovering how differently others organise their lives.
-In recent decades, this sense of discovery has largely been an individual, pleasure-seeking affair, pursued through regular holidays to the continent.
-But the post-Brexit world creates the need – and opportunity – to promote more formal links for cultural exchange.
+But maybe there’s a useful truth in this backward glance, one that has to do with recovering the romance and excitement of discovering how differently others organise their lives.
+In recent decades, this sense of discovery has largely been an individual, pleasure-seeking affair, pursued through sunny holidays.
+But the post-Brexit world creates the need and opportunity to promote more formal links for cultural exchange.

 Some potential partnerships will flow naturally out of the gaps left by a pro-Brexit government, generating the need to create and maintain pan-European links in academia, for example.
 Lobbying for the continuation of the Erasmus scheme is vital for future generations of Europe, as Timothy Garton Ash argues in this wide-ranging piece.
 In short, a kind of continental third sector could emerge out of the mess to provide a counterweight to the anti-Europeanism at the top.